anasanzari/Bullz-and-Bears/readme.md

 ### Running locally
 #### Frontend

-run `grunt server` from project root
+run `grunt server` from project root.
+Access it with http://localhost:800

 #### Backend